benpickles/js-model/README.markdown

 ## Finding objects

 Since state is held in the browser, objects need to be queried from our collection in order to be manipulated and used in the UI.
-This is where JS-Model is different to several other solutions.
+This is where js-model is different to several other solutions.
 It is not a REST-based proxy for the objects on your server, and doesn't rely on constant HTTP requests to gather information.
 Instead it look up objects in its own cache.

 Different finders are available